John O'Farrell (author): Literary career

 His fourth novel, The Man Who Forgot His Wife, was published in March 2012 and was nominated for the Bollinger Wodehouse Award for comic fiction.

 O'Farrell has contributed short stories and non-fiction pieces to a number of charity collections: Nick Hornby's Speaking with the Angel, Magic, Mums, Dads and Being British edited by Gordon Brown.
 He also contributed a story for The Anniversary, a collection of short stories published as part of the Quick Reads Initiative.

 In November 2015, he published his fifth novel There's Only Two David Beckhams described as a football fantasy set at the Qatar World Cup in 2022, which earned him his third nomination for the Wodehouse Award.

 In September 2017, he published Things Can Only Get Worse?
-Twenty Confusing Years in the Life of a Labour Supporter - the sequel to his first political memoir, picking up where the original left off, from the New Labour landslide of 1997 following the journey over two decades up to Brexit, the election of Donald Trump and Theresa May's snap election of 2017.
-The memoir was shortlisted for the 2017 Parliamentary Book Awards for 'Best book by a non-Parliamentarian' and was adapted for serialisation on BBC Radio 4.
+Twenty Confusing Years in the Life of a Labour Supporter – the sequel to his first political memoir, picking up where the original left off, from the New Labour landslide of 1997 following the journey over two decades up to Brexit, the election of Donald Trump and Theresa May's snap election of 2017.
+The memoir was shortlisted for the 2017 Parliamentary Book Awards for "Best book by a non-Parliamentarian" and was adapted for serialisation on BBC Radio 4.
+In March 2024, he published his sixth novel Family Politics, described by Alistair Campbell as "the funniest book about politics I have ever read".

-O'Farrell has sold over 1 million books in the UK alone and his novels have been translated into approximately 30 languages, including a Japanese manga edition of The Best a Man Can Get.
+O'Farrell has sold over 1 million books in the UK, and his novels have been translated into over 30 languages, including a Japanese manga edition of The Best a Man Can Get.